nanoframework/nanoFramework.Device.Bluetooth/README.md

 ```

-When complete call the Stop method to stop the SPP.
+When complete, call the Stop method to stop the SPP.

 ## Handling Read Data events